The First Upper Bound on the Non-Stationary Gravitational Wave Background and its Implication on the High Redshift Binary Black Hole Merger Rate: Conclusion

 In this study, we developed and implemented a framework to extract and characterize the spectral covariance structure of the SGWB from LVK strain data.
 By cross-correlating the strain from the Hanford (H1) and Livingston (L1) detectors from the O3 and O4a observing runs and evaluating the spectral covariance of this estimator across frequency bins, we go beyond the conventional power spectrum analysis to reveal additional statistical features of the SGWB.

 Our results show that the measured spectral covariance matrix is consistent with noise, with no statistically significant spectral correlations.
 This is in line with expectations for a background dominated by uncorrelated Gaussian noise, with no clear evidence of frequency-frequency correlations.
 Therefore, using a model-based template-weighted estimator, we place the first upper limits on the amplitude of the spectral covariance (between frequencies 25 Hz and 30 Hz) of the dimensionless SGWB energy density, $\Omega_{\rm GW}(f)$.
-The inferred upper limits are in the range $(4.0~-~5.3)\times10^{-15}$ for the model templates considered in this work.
+The inferred upper limits are in the range $(8.3~-~21.5)\times10^{-15}$ for the model templates considered in this work.
 Furthermore, we derive mass-scale–dependent upper limits on the merger rate.
-The upper limit on the high redshift merger rate (at ${\rm z} = 1$) of a PBH ranges from $2.4\times10^{4}$ to $2.3\times10^{2}~\mathrm{Gpc^{-3}yr^{-1}}$ for median mass between $20~M_{\odot}$ and $120~M_{\odot}$ of the log-normal mass distribution, using only SGWB data and not including the measurements from GWTC-4 \citep{abac2025gwtc}.
+The upper limit on the high-redshift merger rate (at ${\rm z} = 1$) for the PBH population ranges from $7.2 \times 10^{4}$ to $4.1 \times 10^{2}\,\mathrm{Gpc}^{-3}\,\mathrm{yr}^{-1}$ as the median mass of the log-normal distribution varies between $20~M_{\odot}$ and $120~M_{\odot}$, for the range of mass distribution width parameters $\sigma_p$ considered in this analysis.
+These constraints are derived using only SGWB data, which carries the information from the high redshift Universe and hence brings complementary constraints than from GWTC-4 \cite{abac2025gwtc}.

 This study provides a foundation for future investigations of the spectral properties of SGWB beyond conventional power-spectrum analyses.
-With improved strain sensitivity and extended frequency coverage in upcoming detectors such as Cosmic Explorer \citep{hall2021gravitational,evans2021horizon} and the Einstein Telescope \citep{punturo2010einstein,maggiore2020science}, this method is expected to offer enhanced sensitivity to subtle spectral correlation features.
+With improved strain sensitivity in upcoming detectors such as Cosmic Explorer \citep{hall2021gravitational,evans2021horizon} and the Einstein Telescope \citep{punturo2010einstein,maggiore2020science}, this method is expected to offer enhanced sensitivity to subtle spectral correlation features.
 Detecting or constraining such correlations would provide valuable insights into the statistical nature and the source of the SGWB.